adibgpt/Super-resolution-Turbulence/README.md

 ## Acknowledgments

-This code was developed by Adib Bazgir and Rama Chandra Praneeth Madugula for the Stanford Flame AI competition.
+This code was developed by Adib Bazgir and Rama Chandra Praneeth Madugula for the Turbulent Super-Resolution problem.
 Future versions may include models based on FNO, GANs, and other architectures for flow field prediction.